 But instead of worrying about what’s on your plate, there’s a simple way to help protect yourself.

-Using a high-quality Vitamin E supplement on Thanksgiving Day is highly recommended.
+Using a high-quality Vitamin E supplement on Thanksgiving Day (or any day for that matter) is highly recommended.

 It will help protect you from the dangerous effects of these fats.